sandialabs/sceptre-phenix-docs/src/apps.md

     * `rulesets`: list of rulesets to create on the router.

         * `name`: name of the ruleset; used in the interface-to-ruleset mapping in the `ingress/egress` sections.

         * `default`: default action to apply to traffic that doesn't match any rules.

         * `rules`: list of rules to apply to traffic.

             * `action`: action to apply to traffic matching rule.

             * `source`: map describing what source to limit matching traffic to.
               If not provided, all sources are matched.

                 * `address`: source address to limit matching traffic to.
 If not provided, all source addresses are matched.

                 * `port`: source port to limit matching traffic to.
 If not provided, all source ports are matched.

             * `destination`: map describing what destination to limit matching traffic to.
 If not provided, all sources are matched.

                 * `address`: destination address to limit matching traffic to.
                   If not provided, all destination addresses are matched.

                 * `port`: destination port to limit matching traffic to.
 If not provided, all destination ports are matched.

             * `protocol`: IP protocol to limit matching traffic to.
-If not provided, all protocols are matched.
+Must be provided; to allow all protocols, use the `all` keyword.

             * `stateful`: if true, enable established and related traffic for this ruleset.

 * `dhcp`: if present, DHCP is configured on the router per the provided list.

     * `listenAddress`: IP address on a local interface (e.g. this router) to bind this DHCP configuration to.

     * `ranges`: list of IP address low/high ranges to use for DHCP assignments.
       The IP addresses must be within the IP network of the `listenAddress`.

     * `defaultRoute`: default gateway to be included in DHCP leases.

     * `dnsServers`: list of DNS servers to be included in DHCP leases.

     * `staticAssignments`: map of MAC-to-IP assignments to use for static DHCP addresses.

 * `dns`: if present, map of IP-to-domain DNS entries to create on the router.

+!!! note
+    The `ingress` and `egress` setting for ACLs are from the perspective of the network segment the specified interface is connected to, not from the perspective of the interface itself.
+For example, if `IF0` on a router is connected to VLAN `EXP_01`, then specifying `IFO: in-rules` for the `ingress` setting means the rules specified in the `in-rules` ruleset will be applied to packets "ingressing into" VLAN `EXP_01`.
+Under the hood, the rules are actually applied to packets "egressing out of" interface `IF0`.

 !!! note
     Currently, the `ipsec`, `emulators`, and `snat/dnat` metadata sections only